midnightslide/RecFlix/readme.md

 Future plans include:

 <ul>
-<li>Deploying the website to heroku and setting up a PostgreSQL database with the information</li>
 <li>Modifying the autocomplete to accept fuzzy words and movie descriptions, and limiting the results to a maximum of 10</li>
 <li>Implementing a second recommendation algorithm that analyzes keywords in the description of the selected movie to come up with recommendations in different genres.</li>
 </ul>